vileider/year3/reflections/governing_software_development.md

 the subject sounds enigmatic, more than anything i dealt with.
 I wil try to
-# what is governing software and development

-# what processes make governing software

-# Role of Governance in Software Development

-# how does cost controll looks like for governing software development
+# what controll in contex for software proceses
+## http bitcuket...year3/notes/costcontroll

-# technical aspects, such as the tools, technologies, and methodologies used in the software development process.
+# technical aspects, such as the tools, technologies, and methodologies used in the software development process.(more on adheritance of technical strategy)

 # processes' impact on the quality of the software being developed.
 Are there quality control measures in place?
 Are software defects being minimized?

 # How to identify and manage intellectual property rights, which may include patents, copyrights, or other legal rights related to the software being developed.

-# concept of continuous improvement in governing software development, where processes are regularly reviewed and enhanced to optimize outcomes.
+# concept of continuous improvement where processes are regularly reviewed and enhanced to optimize outcomes.

+###
+in develoment process
+"how many times we have to run that funciton"

+###
+-notes related to cost constrol
+-practical work related to my  research
+-practial work related to IPR
+-the beginning of the reflection would be a reveiw what i learn "before i did not know anything about this....now i understand ...this etc."
+-bullet pint in notes docuement
+-subbmit work